Mushymato/MiscMapActionsProperties/docs/panorama.md

 # Panorama

-Panorama defines what goes behind a map in a way independent of map tiles, there are some hardcoded in C# examples of this vanilla (summet, island north, submarine).
+Panorama defines what goes behind a map in a way independent of map tiles, there are some hardcoded in C# examples of this vanilla (summit, island north, submarine).

 MMAP panoramas can be used by map property or custom field `mushymato.MMAP_Panorama <panoramaId>`.
+There is also action `mushymato.MMAP_SetPanorama <panoramaId>` for changing the panorama without re-entering the map.

+In order for the panorama to be visible, your map must have transparent tiles.

 There are some some panoramas provided by MMAP that can be used out of the box.
     - `MMAP_MountainView`: shows seasonal sky with some animated clouds, mountains, sunset, and stars at night.